arc64/dataharvest-2016-commandline/README.md

 ```sh
 $ wget https://github.com/arc64/dataharvest-2016-commandline/blob/master/dataharvest16tweets.csv
 ```
+You may find you don't have wget installed.
+To install it, the easiest way is with another package manager called [Homebrew](http://brew.sh/).
+And then run ``` $ brew install wget ```

 List the shizzle in your directory.
 Command first and options after.
 List.
 All.
 With readable file sizes.

 ```sh
 $ ls -alk
 ```

+Notice that there is your username or perhaps other usernames (like root) listed.
+These are the creators of the files, and the letters on the very left are [permissions](https://en.wikipedia.org/wiki/File_system_permissions) (i.e -rw-r--r--).

 Don't know what a command does?